numberplates/plateit-generator-docs/installation.md

 NPM will handle the installation of the dependencies for you.

+For running the application on a server, please refer to [this short guide](server.md).

 ## Direct Link

 Alternatively, it can be imported by referencing the "IIFE" version of the script in the header or footer of your html file/s.
 Its dependencies must be explicitly referenced first.